 - Provide only testimony that is relevant to the charge.

 - The hearing will be recorded.
-Recordings will become the property of the college, and access to them will be determined by the Chairperson of the Committee and the Dean of Student Services/Dean of Continuing Education.
-All recordings or transcripts will be filed in the office of the Dean of Student Services/Dean of Continuing Education.
+Recordings will become the property of the College, and access to the recordings will be determined by the Chairperson of the Committee and the dean of students/dean of continuing education.
+All recordings or transcripts will be filed in the office of the dean of students/dean of continuing education.

-- The Committee shall have the authority to adopt supplementary rules of procedure consistent with this code.
+- The Committee shall have the authority to adopt supplementary rules of procedures consistent with this code.

 - The Committee shall have the authority to render written advisory opinions concerning the meaning and application of this code.

-- Cheating on tests is defined to include the following:
+- Cheating is defined to include the following:

-- Using materials or equipment to complete an assignment or a test not authorized by the administrator of the assignment or test.
+- Using materials or equipment to complete a learning activity not authorized by the administrator of the learning activity.

-- Collaborating with any other person on an assignment or a test without permission from the instructor.
+- Collaborating with any other person on a learning activity without permission from the instructor or facilitator.

-- Knowingly obtaining, using, buying, selling, transporting, sharing, or soliciting in whole or in part the contents of an assignment or a test prior to its administration.
+- Knowingly obtaining, using, buying, selling, transporting, sharing, or soliciting in whole or in part the contents of a learning activity prior to its administration.

 - Substituting for another student or permitting any other person to substitute for oneself.

-- Falsifying information in order to be granted additional time to submit assignments.
+- Falsifying information in order to be granted additional time to submit learning activity.